Clinamenic/GFEL/content/library/Ethereum Localism/ethereum-localism-book/ethereum-localism-book-semiotic-bridging.md

+---
-# Semiotic Bridging: a practice for Ethereum Localism and the Commons Economy
+title: "Semiotic Bridging: a practice for Ethereum Localism and the Commons Economy"
+subtitle:
+author: Giulio Quarta
+authorURL:
+tags:
+source:
+language: en
+uuid: bf7ae146-1e4b-4e57-9309-c22ae29e786b
+license: CC BY-SA 4.0
+---
 _By Giulio Quarta, Director of the Commons Economy Roadmap_

 The art of weaving together different perspectives toward a common goal is nothing new.
 Political movements have long practiced the hard work of reformulating diverse viewpoints into unifying powerful narratives.
 Corporate marketing departments invest billions in understanding and influencing collective narratives to keep the profits machine going.